laufergall/Segmenting_RecordingSessions/README.md

 For details on the purpose of employing these scripts, see Section 2 of the [NSC Documentation](http://www.qu.tu-berlin.de/fileadmin/fg41/users/fernandez.laura/NSC_documentation_v01.pdf).

 **No audio** or means to recover the speech recording sessions are provided in this repository.
-Speakers names are pseudo anonymized.
+Speakers' names are pseudo anonymized.

 ## Steps